-Nicolaus Copernicus (1473 – 1543) revolutionized the way we understand our solar system – he studied astronomy and mathematics at Kraków’s Jagiellonian University. born in Torun, Poland in 1472 – Copernicus is widely known for his discovery that the Earth revolves around the sun.
+Nicolaus Copernicus (1473 – 1543) revolutionized the way we understand our solar system – he studied astronomy and mathematics at Kraków’s Jagiellonian University.
+Born in Polish City- Torun in 1472 – Copernicus is widely known for his discovery that the Earth revolves around the sun.
 Copernicus is the founder of modern astronomy.

 Fryderyk Chopin (Fryderyk Szopen)

 Fryderyk Chopin (1810-1849) is one of the most famous Polish people.
-He was a composer and pianist, but he also had many other talents including being a poet, writer, and painter.
+He was the greatest composer and pianist, but he also had many other talents including being a poet, writer, and painter.
 His work has influenced so much music that we know today!

 Chopin died in France but he felt Polish and he wanted to be buried in Poland since at that time it was not common to move the body, Chopin was buried in France and his heart was put in a jar, transported to Warsaw, where was buried in the Holy Cross Church in Warsaw.